ElektraInitiative/libelektra/doc/decisions/decision_process.md

 Simply discussing in an issue and then implementing a solution is okay for non-substantial changes.
 Substantial decisions, however, must be made in a transparent and participative way.

-The main purpose of the decision process is to get a common understanding of the problems and the impacts of possible solutions.

-## Terminology
+### Terminology

 - `Decision`:
   A text file which contains the content as [explained here](EXPLANATIONS.md).
 - `Decision PR`:
   A pull request that contains changes for decisions.

+### Main Purpose

+- of decisions is to have clear descriptions of technical problems and solutions.
+- of the decision process is to get a common understanding of the problems and the impacts of possible solutions.

 ## Constraints